cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

 Now click on "Apply" and thats it!
-You should be able to see all your Leader Slots from last 6 Hrs to next 18 Hrs and this time window shifts automaically.
+You should be able to see all your Leader Slots from last 6 Hrs to next 18 Hrs and this time window shifts automatically.